Auzzzz/Hyperledger_Fabric-for-Security-In-Comp--RMIT-/Bank_Server/index.md

 ## Start the Bank chaincode
 for the simplicty of using the folder structure all ready provided by hyperledger fabric samples, place the 'bank' folder located in the chaincode folder into /root/fabric/fabric-samples/chaincode

-Add the authority folder into /root/fabric/fabric-samples
+Add the bank folder into /root/fabric/fabric-samples

 ```bash